-Three plants that produce lime in Norway reported CO_2 emissions from processes to the Norwegian Environment Agency and all three plants are covered by the EU ETS.
-The large increase in CO_2 emissions from lime production from 1990 is due to increased production at existing plants and the establishment of a new plant in 2007 with large production.
-CO_2 from lime production is defined as a key category according to the approach 1 analysis.
+Three plants that produce lime in Norway reported $CO_2$ emissions from processes to the Norwegian Environment Agency and all three plants are covered by the EU ETS.
+The large increase in $CO_2$ emissions from lime production from 1990 is due to increased production at existing plants and the establishment of a new plant in 2007 with large production. $CO_2$ from lime production is defined as a key category according to the approach 1 analysis.

-All three plants calculate the emissions of CO2 based on the input of limestone and dolomite and plant specific emission factors for CO_2 from limestone and dolomite respectively.
+All three plants calculate the emissions of CO2 based on the input of limestone and dolomite and plant specific emission factors for CO2 from limestone and dolomite respectively.
+The emissions are reported to the Norwegian Environment Agency.
 This is in accordance with the reporting requirements of the EU ETS and is in line with the tier 3 method of the IPCC 2006 GL.
 The activity data is corrected for lime kiln dust (LKD).